Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

 The narrowband profile component of 1E~1547.0$-$5408 emerged during a period of extreme polarimetric variability across the more persistent broadband emission.
 Similar such variations have been reported in the radio magnetars XTE~J1810$-$197 and Swift J1818.0$-$1607, which were respectively interpreted as originating from damped free precession or shifts in the radio emission region \cite{Desvignes2024, Lower2021a}.
 The apparent cyclical changes in $\alpha$ and $\phi_{0}$ (Extended Data Figure \ref{fig:rvm}) are consistent with free-precession induced changes in the longitude and latitude of the magnetic axis \cite{Gao2023}, where the brief appearance of the narrowband profile component could be a result of the corresponding active region crossing our line of sight as the magnetar precesses.
-This scenario has been invoked as an explanation for both the 16.4\,d periodicity in the activity of FRB~20180916B and the shifts in emission frequency observed within each activity window \cite{Levin2020, Li2021}.
-A longer $\sim 157$\,d activity cycle in FRB~20121102A \cite{Rajwade2020} could be the result of a precessing magnetar with a lower magnetic field strength \cite{Gao2023}.
 The precession in XTE~J1810$-$197 was suggested to have been triggered by a deformation of the crust associated with the 2018 November outburst, that quickly relaxed back to the pre-outburst axisymmetry \cite{Desvignes2024}.
 For a potential precession period of $\sim 6.3$\,d, we infer a neutron star ellipticity of $\epsilon = P_{\rm spin}/P_{\rm precession} \sim 3.8 \times 10^{-6}$.
 This is close to the maximum inferred value for XTE~J1810$-$197 and consistent with models of crustal elasticity and magnetic deformation in neutron stars \cite{Johnson-McDaniel2013, Haskell2008}.
+Free precession had previously been invoked as an explanation for both the 16.4\,d periodicity in the activity of FRB~20180916B and the shifts in emission frequency observed within each activity window \cite{Levin2020, Li2021}, along with the the longer $\sim 157$\,d activity cycle in FRB~20121102A \cite{Rajwade2020}.
+However, more recent analyses of the PA variability of FRB~20180916B disfavor free-precession-based models where a neutron star with a $\sim$hour-duration rotation period precesses at a rate that matches the periodicity of the activity cycle \cite{Bethapudi2025}.
+Additionally, internal dissipative processes are expected to damp free-precession on relatively short timescales in magnetars \cite{Lander2018}.
+Such behavior was reported in XTE~J1810$-$197 \cite{Desvignes2024}, and likely also took place in 1E~1547.0$-$5408 on a similarly short $\sim$month-long timescale.
+This would be consistent with the reported long-term stability in its magnetic and viewing geometry \cite{Lower2023a, Stewart2025}.
+Phase coherent timing of the 1E~1547.0$-$5408 may offer a means to differentiate between these interpretations, as free precession is expected to introduce periodic changes in the magnetar spin-down rate on the same timescale as the polarimetric variations.